 Northern and Southern Boulevards, Newburyport/Newbury

 There are 2 miles of public beaches on the residential section of the island.
-The beaches in the federal reservation are closed April through September to protect the Piping Plover.
+The beaches in the federal reservation are closed at times to protect the Piping Plover.

 Off Routes 1A and 133, Ipswich